nucent0802/Object-Detection-Sagemaker-Demo/Readme.md

 # Amazon SageMaker Object Detection

-This ipynb nodebook demo is origin from AWS Sample Github repo.
+This ipynb nodebook demo is origining and customizing from AWS Sample Github repo,